tessington/metabolic_index/README.md

 - fit_model_funs.R.
 Contains numerous functions that are called in the above source files.
 It is called within those source files.

 Files in subdirectory "analysis" are saved products as described above.
 It also includes modelfit.RDS, which is a saved TMB fitted  model, and modelfit_stan.RDS, which is another saved TMB model where the model code is modified to permit successful MCMC integration.

+All raw data are provided in subdirectory "data"

+#Instructions for users to run the software (e.g. explain the project workflow and any configuration parameters of your software)
+See workflow instructions above.
+To extract simulations for a taxa, go to the lookup_taxa sub directory and open file "lookup_taxa.R".
+There you can specify the taxonomic group, and source the file to see simulation medians, standard deviations, and variance - covariance matrix of metabolic index tratis

+# Links to protocols.io or equivalent methods repositories, where applicable
+NA